LeanerCloud/AutoSpotting/README.md

 ### agent ###

-* Golang binary, stored in the author's S3 bucket, where it is uploaded by the Travis CI on every build, for auto-update purposes.
-* For more performance, it is served through a CloudFront distribution.
-* Sripped and compressed with goupx in order to reduce data transfer costs for the users.
+* Stripped Golang binary, build into the Lambda function ZIP file.
-* It is downloaded and executed from the Lambda function's Python wrapper.
+* It is executed from the Lambda function's Python wrapper.
 * Implements all the instance replacement logic.
   * The spot instances are created by duplicating the configuration of the currently running on-demand instances as closely as possible(IAM roles,